mj8295/Data_Projects/docs/CrossShopping.md

 	FROM data_warehouse
 	GROUP BY chain) AS f;
 ```
+#### Part 6.2: Create the customer_detail_loyal View
--- Crates the customer_detail_loyalty view used to get the loyalty numbers for the Overall Shopping Behavior Table
+This view will calculate the customer loyalty numbers for the Overall Shopping Behavior Table
 ```sql
 DROP VIEW customer_detail_loyal;
 CREATE OR REPLACE VIEW customer_detail_loyal AS